The REAL Costa Rica

 What documents are required to bring my pet to Costa Rica?

 Dogs and cats entering Costa Rica must have a health certificate issued by a licensed veterinarian, endorsed by a veterinarian service (VS) veterinarian.
 The examination for the certificate must be conducted within the two weeks prior to traveling to Costa Rica.
 The required vaccinations are: distemper, hepatitis, leptospirosis, parvovirus and rabies (for animals 4 months or older).
-Rules change.
-Check ARCR and See this.
+Generally, rabies must be given between 30 and 364 days prior to arrival date while all other must be given within 30 days or arrival.

 TOP